syslog-ng/syslog-ng.github.io/doc/_admin-guide/190_The_syslog-ng_manual_pages/005_syslog-ng_manual.md

     Set the minimal number of required file descriptors (fd-s).
 This sets how many files {{ site.product.short_name }} can keep open simultaneously.
     Default value: 4096.

-  **NOTE:** This does not override the global ulimit setting of the host.
+  This does not override the global ulimit setting of the host.
   {: .notice--primary}

 `--foreground` or `-F`